 Over 200 species of squirrels fall into 3 major groups; Tree or Fox Squirrels that make nests in trees, Ground Squirrels which nest in tunnels beneath rocks, and Flying that occasionally seem to live more like birds… high up in the trees.

 Here in Colorado, mom Tree Squirrels will have her babies in either February or August.
 It is dependent on her and environmental elements.
 She will select a warm safe spot and fill it with leaves, inner bark, along with other soft things.
 After all who knows what Colorado weather will probably have in store for them?
 She’ll have 2-8 babies.
 At about 3 months their eyes and ears open.

 It will require 8-10 weeks for mom to completely wean them.
 When rehabbing squirrels it takes until around 10-12 weeks for us to have them weaned.
 We give them all natural meals (we hide around cage while they’re hiding in nest box) so they can be released back into the wild.
 Whether the young squirrel resides with their “actual” family or with our surrogate family it will be 2-3 months for them to go out on their own.

 Squirrels have a basic diet which they all consume.
-Other insects, Bat Removal Company, corn, many different vegetables and plants are all on the main diet, however, the diet also varies on location.
+Other insects, Raccoon Removal Melbourne, FL, corn, many different vegetables and plants are all on the main diet, however, the diet also varies on location.
 For example a squirrel that resides in the tree in your garden will eat more sunflower seeds than the squirrel that lives in the country.